 Do you grind your teeth?
 This is a more common habit than most people realize.
-Fortunately, Lynn Palmer DDS has a lot of experience dealing with this problem of Bruxism in Houston.
+Fortunately, Lynn Palmer DDS, the clinic of certified Houston dentist, TX has a lot of experience dealing with this problem of bruxism.

 Often though, family or loved ones tell someone that they have been grinding their teeth at night.
 Sometimes nothing can match the observations of those around you.
 It can be easy to forget that teeth grinding is so common.

 If you have been grinding your teeth regularly for years, you can wear down your teeth to nubs or even break them.
 This can cause a need for bridges, implants, or more to help replace the loss of the tooth.
 Heavy teeth grinding can harm your jaw or even realign your face.

 Along with taking steps to manage the stress causing your teeth grinding, your dentist can craft a mouth guard that will protect your teeth from damage while providing comfort while you sleep.